Oulu-IMEDS/KneeLocalizer/README.md

 python detector.py --dir <dir with DICOM files>
 ```

-Script will produce the bounding boxes of 120mm and save it to the file *detection_results.py*
+Script will produce the bounding boxes of 120mm and save it to the file *detection_results.txt*
 # How to cite
 If you use our package in your own research, please cite us: